When you purchase your supplies using these links we earn a small commission. Thank you.

 Once I am happy with (all or part) of a design I will put glue to foam core and assemble it.
 I say “all or part” because sometimes I will feel like some pieces are ready to go while others need the context of some other pieces before I can know if they are ready.

 I will take what I learned from the prototyping and building steps and feed them back into SketchUp.
 This is so that my final plans that I share will be accurate.
 I add dimensions to the SketchUp file and create any views of the digital version that I need to create the plans.
-I have moved to a cuts view and an assembled view
+I have moved to a cuts view and an assembled view for each piece to make it as easy as possible for people to build.

 And that’s it.
 Remember that this is probably a good place for you to start but that you will eventually find things that work better for you.
 Embrace them.
 I know my process continues to shift and change for each insert I make.
 But I do hope this helps you get started creating your own foam core inserts.
 It really can be fun and rewarding.